LSped/asreview-insights-metrics-comparability-main/README.md

 #### Step 1: Create folders

 Create a main folder with a subfolder named 'data'.
 Place all 24 synergy datasets in the data subfolder.
-See [data folder](https://github.com/LSped/asreview-insights-metrics-comparability-main/tree/main/data) to download input data.
+See [data folder](https://github.com/LSped/asreview-insights-metrics-comparability-main/tree/main/data) on how to download synergy datasets.
+Note, for an example output you can choose only a few datasets (e.g., the first 5).

 #### Step 2: CLI commands (on Windows)